jkeefe/workshops/module-build-a-chatbot/README.md

 - Here are the things I know how to do.
 Just pick one! ^buttons(Location, Getting There, What's on Star)
 ```

+## Share it with others

+You can allow other individual Facebook users to play with your bot.
+Just add them as "Testers":

+- Go back to that Facebook tab
+- Click "Roles"
+- Click "Add Testers"
+- Add people!

 ## Make it Public

-Nobody but you can see your bot at the moment.
-Let's fix that!
+To make the bot open to _anyone_ you need to make it public _and_ get Facebook's approval.
+For the little things we're doing (no broadcasts, no ads), you can expect to have it approved within 1-2 days.

 - Go back to that Facebook tab
 - Click "App Review" in the sidebar
 - Click the big "Make [bot name] Public" switch
-- Some things require review, like broadcasting and ads
+- Click "Submit for Review"

 ## Adding Natural Language Processing

-### Introduction to API.ai
+### Introduction to ~~API.ai~~ Dialogflow

 There are lots of tools out there to use.
-We'll play with [API.ai](https://api.ai).
+We'll play with [Dialogflow](https://dialogflow.com) (which used to be called API.ai ... so there may be some notations here that still reference that).

 ### Setup

 As usual, you'll need to sign up.
 It's free.
 And you'll need a Google/Gmail account.

 - Click "Sign up for Free"
-- Log in with Google (API.ai is a Google product now)
+- Log in with Google (Dialogflow is a Google product)
 - Choose "Create Agent"
 - Name it "Blank agent"
 - In the sidebar, chose "Prebuilt Agents"